doriang102/doriang102.github.io/_posts/2017-12-26-introduction-to-ensemble-methods.md

 # Ensemble Methods

-We will go over two main methods here - bagging methods, and boosting methods.
-Bagging methods take multiple trees or *weak learners*, trained in parallele, then combine the result.
+We will go over two main methods here - random forests and gradient boosting, falling under the categories of bagging and boosting methods respectively.
+Bagging methods take multiple trees or *weak learners*, trained in parallel, then combine the results.
 While boosting iterates and corrects the errors on the residuals in a recursive manner.

 ![](/img/ensembling.png?raw=true)